alzwded/blog/_drafts/vim-ctags-cscope.md

 apt install cscope
 ```

-`cscope` comes in and provides its own search tools, and the features I mostly use are "who calls this", "where is this text string", "where is this regex", "where is this macro defined". `cscope` actually runs as a background process and Vim talks to it.
+`cscope` comes in and provides its own search tools, and the features I mostly use are "who calls this", "where is this text string", "where is this regex", "where is this macro defined".

 ```sh
 cscope -bqR